fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 High difficulties can be beaten by having multiple priests working together and by treating the ritual as a challenge (see<strong>"Challenges"</strong>.)
 Create as many steps as you need, assigning static difficulties; the sum of these difficulties must be equal to or greater than the ritual difficulty you calculated.

-<em>Coronos, priest of Ares, is performing a ritual to bless his brother Vettias with good luck; however Vettias is halfway across Achaea, doesn't<strong>want</strong>Coronos's help (or any attention from Ares for that matter), and Coronos has recently displeased Ares by fleeing from battle.
+> <em>Coronos, priest of Ares, is performing a ritual to bless his brother Vettias with good luck; however Vettias is halfway across Achaea, doesn't<strong>want</strong>Coronos's help (or any attention from Ares for that matter), and Coronos has recently displeased Ares by fleeing from battle.
 He has the Divine consequence<strong>Coward in Ares' Eyes</strong>.
 The difficulty to cast the spell therefore is +1 (starting), +1 (unwilling target), +3 (Coronos has no link to Vettias), +2 (Ares is displeased), for a total of Epic (+7).
 Vettias won't go into combat for another day, and Coronos has two assistant priests nearby to help him out.
 They cast the ritual together and break the difficult ritual into three smaller challenges. </em>

-<em>Using Skills: First, one of them prays to Ares to forgive Coronos, a Fair (+2) difficulty using the skill Propitiate, then another focuses the ritual on Vettias at a Fair (+2) difficulty, and finally Coronos <strong>forces</strong>his no-good stubborn brother to accept the blessing at a Good (+3) difficulty.</em>
+> <em>Using Skills: First, one of them prays to Ares to forgive Coronos, a Fair (+2) difficulty using the skill Propitiate, then another focuses the ritual on Vettias at a Fair (+2) difficulty, and finally Coronos <strong>forces</strong>his no-good stubborn brother to accept the blessing at a Good (+3) difficulty.</em>

-<em>Using Approaches: First, one of them Flashily prays to Ares to forgive Coronos, a Fair (+2) difficulty, then another Carefully focuses the ritual on Vettias at a Fair (+2) difficulty, and finally Coronos Forcefully<strong>forces</strong>his no-good stubborn brother to accept the blessing at a Good (+3) difficulty.</em>
+> <em>Using Approaches: First, one of them Flashily prays to Ares to forgive Coronos, a Fair (+2) difficulty, then another Carefully focuses the ritual on Vettias at a Fair (+2) difficulty, and finally Coronos Forcefully<strong>forces</strong>his no-good stubborn brother to accept the blessing at a Good (+3) difficulty.</em>

 Casting a ritual incurs a Divine Interest consequence.
 The priest can eliminate this cost—in other words, avoid Divine Interest—by performing the ritual as a challenge instead of a single overcome action: one roll to avoid the god's attention, one roll to cast the ritual, and one roll to make it look coincidental.

-<em>Coronos is at it again!
+> <em>Coronos is at it again!
 He's trying to perform another difficult ritual but this time he's all alone, and terrified of incurring more of Ares' wrath by praying to a different god, Zeus.
 The ritual's difficulty is Superb (+5) but Coronos is going to try it anyway.
 First he avoids the gods' attention with a roll using Stealth (in a skill-based game) or Sneaky (in an approach-based game).
 Since the gods are often forgetful and currently distracted by a war, the GM sets the difficulty at only Average (+1).
 Then Coronos casts the ritual itself, hoping nobody around him notices, using Propitiate (skill) or Quick (approach) at the Superb (+5) difficulty.
 Finally, he pretends he had nothing to do with the storms gathering overhead.
 Ares may have not been paying attention, but his fellow Athenians sure are wary of him, so the GM sets that at a Good (+3) difficulty for Deceit (skill) or Sneaky (approach).
 If he succeeds at all three, the ritual is cast without anyone being the wiser and he doesn't gain a Divine consequence.
 Phew!</em>

-<o:p></o:p>

-<strong>Why Risk It?</strong>
+### Why Risk It?

 Why would your priest character bother to cast a ritual and thus get a Divine Interest consequence for the group to worry about?